-From the left, Councillors Claire Bishop, Mark Foster, Karen Koreluik, Maria Nahnybida, and Jason Pennell
+From the left, Councillors Claire Bishop, Mark Foster, Karen Koreluik, Maria Nahnybida, Jason Pennell and Karen Tourangeau

 Councillor Claire Bishop